absolutelatte/wheel-of-names/README.md

 # Twitch Wheel of Names

+For IRL Stremers, use chat commands to open/close and spin the wheel.

-A professional, interactive wheel of names application for Twitch streamers.
+OBS Browser Overlay version of wheel of names application for Twitch streamers.
 Let your viewers join giveaways, raffles, or random selections directly through Twitch chat with a beautiful custom-built spinning wheel!

 **Inspired by [AbsoluteLatte's Wheel of Names](https://absolutelatte.github.io/)**